-On Thursday, January 20, the Armenian Church commemorates Theodosius, the Roman Emperor who put an end to the last of paganism and the Arian heresy in the empire during his reign in the fourth century.
+On Thursday, January 19, the Armenian Church commemorates Theodosius, the Roman Emperor who put an end to the last of paganism and the Arian heresy in the empire.
 He was recognized as a “just and mighty Christian emperor,” and was called “the Great.”
-He devoted considerable time and energy to the establishment of the universal and orthodox faith.
+During his reign he devoted considerable time and energy to the establishment of the universal and orthodox faith.
+The conventicles of the heretics were not to be called churches.
 He is also remembered for his pious behavior.
 When Ambrose, the Bishop of Milan, forbade his entry into the cathedral as punishment for the massacre he had ordered in Thessalonica, the king obeyed and only after repenting for eight months he walked into the church, taking part in the holy liturgy.